-- The percentage of the financial product's portfolio compliant with the reference benchmark eligible stock criteria taking into account sectorial and controversial policies; - The percentage of the financial product's assets covered by the ESG analysis based on the index provider ESG methodology; - The minimum percentage of the financial product's universe reduction due to exclusion of securities with low ESG score and/or sector exclusions and/or any other extra financial criteria; - The percentage of the financial product's portfolio invested in "sustainable investments" as defined in Article 2 (17) of SFDR.
+- The percentage of the financial product's portfolio compliant with the reference benchmark eligible stock criteria taking into account sectorial and controversial policies

+- The percentage of the financial product's assets covered by the ESG analysis based on the index provider ESG methodology

+- The minimum percentage of the financial product's investment universe reduction due to exclusion of securities with low ESG score and/or sector exclusions as per extra financial criteria

+- The average carbon footprint of the financial product's portfolio compared to the average carbon footprint of its investment universe, as defined in the Prospectus;

+- The percentage of the financial product's portfolio invested in "sustainable investments" as defined in Article 2 (17) of SFDR.

-What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+• What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?